ssoonmi/05-20-Lecture-Notes/W7D4/lecture_notes.md

 The homework suggests that linked lists have "no indices, and no random access" - this is not quite the full story, since if you think about it you should see that (a) you certainly could implement indices and random access on a linked list, and that (b) while an array can be indexed in O(1) time, a linked list will have a time complexity of O(n).

-Note: When you code any of these ADTs you will end up creating two classes that work together; a *Node* class that represents the vertices of the ADT, and a *Container* class that will manage a collection of zero or more Nodes.
+Often when you code any of these ADTs you will end up creating two classes that work together; a *Node* class that represents the vertices of the ADT, and an owner class - generically called a *Container* - that will manage its own collection of zero or more Nodes.

 The homework mentions singly and doubly-linked lists, as well as circularly linked lists.
 "Multiply-Linked" lists are also mentioned but not described; as the geometry of the graph deviates from linearity it is increasingly difficult to describe the corresponding ADT as a "list".

-The homework also mentions typical operations that are implemented on linked lists: Insertion, Deletion, Search [by value], Read/Write access to a selected node, and Size (or length) on the container itself.
+The homework also mentions typical generic operations that are implemented on linked lists: *Insertion*, *Deletion*, *Search* [by value], *Read*/*Write Access* to a selected node, and *Size* (or length) on the container itself.

 As mentioned in the homework, the time complexity of insertion and deletion operations on a linked list is O(1), while the search and access operations are O(n).  (why?)
 The space complexity for linked lists is O(n) in general.